enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-global-object.md

 - `prop`: the name or Symbol of the property to be defined or modified
 - `descriptor`: the descriptor for the property being defined or modified

+return

+- the object that was passed to the function, with the property added or modified

 ### Object.defineProperties()

 `Object.defineProperties(obj, props)`